What is the Employee Retention Tax Credit (ERTC) and how can I take advantage of this program?

 The ERTC is a payroll tax credit to be reported on Form 941 and may be up to a total of $33,000 per employee for 2020/2021 depending on facts.
 Any eligible employer can claim ERTC in either/both 2020 and 2021.
 Special care should be taken when calculating and claiming the credit, especially if the business also received a PPP loan, or other government funding since COVID-19, as IRS rules required an analysis to avoid any “double-dipping.”

 Every business is unique and the amount of your ERTC will vary depending on the time period, number of employees, and other factors.
 To effectively position your business with the benefits of the ERTC, it is encouraged to partner with a tax consultant who knows your industry and the tax laws.
-To have a discussion about the potential of ERTC during calendar years 2020 and 2021, reach out to Clark Schaefer Hackett consultants Phil Hurak (email@example.com ) or Kevin Dehner (firstname.lastname@example.org) today.
+To have a discussion about the potential of ERTC during calendar years 2020 and 2021, reach out to Clark Schaefer Hackett consultant Phil Hurak (email@example.com) today.